masdikaid/golang-standard-structure/pkg/readme.md

-this directory is for Logic in your Project that can be common use for
+this directory is for Logic in your Project that can be use for other project